NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, conditioned space, basement - conditioned, basement - unconditioned, crawlspace, crawlspace - vented, crawlspace - unvented, crawlspace - conditioned, attic, attic - vented, attic - unvented, garage, outside
      - The space type for the lithium ion battery location.
-If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_power``
      - false
      - W
-     - Double
+     - String
      - auto
      - The rated power output of the lithium ion battery.
-If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_capacity``
      - false
      - kWh
-     - Double
+     - String
      - auto
      - The nominal capacity of the lithium ion battery.
-If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_usable_capacity``
      - false
      - kWh
-     - Double
+     - String
      - auto
      - The usable capacity of the lithium ion battery.
-If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_round_trip_efficiency``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - The round trip efficiency of the lithium ion battery.
-If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.

 Options
 *******